RossPatterson/vm-370_docker/README.md

 - Hercules 4.0 Fork - https://github.com/SDL-Hercules-390/hyperion
 - Discussions on VM/370 are done here - https://groups.io/g/h390-vm

-# To use this repo:
+# To use this repo
 1. Prepare Docker:
    1. If you don't already have a Docker account, create one at https://www.docker.com.
    1. Create a "vm370" Docker repository.